kleros/gtcr-action-bot/README.md

 1. Clone this repo.
 2. Duplicate `.env.example`, rename it to `.env` and fill in the environment variables.
-3. Run `yarn` to install dependencies and then `yarn start` to run the service in development mode.
+3. Run `npm i` to install dependencies and then `npm run start` to run the service

-> To run the service in production mode use `yarn production`.

-> To start with PM2 use `pm2 start yarn --interpreter bash --name gtcr-action-bot -- production`
+> To start with PM2 use `pm2 start npm --interpreter bash --name gtcr-action-bot -- start`

 ## Debugging